tiwari20/M20AIE287/README.md

 Brief about React :
 *React is a free and open-source front-end JavaScript library for building user interfaces or UI components.
 It is maintained by Facebook and a community of individual developers and companies.
 React can be used as a base in the development of single-page or mobile applications*

-## Docker file - Create docker "Dockerfile" and store following detail in it
+## Docker file - Create docker "Dockerfile" and store following details in it

 > **#Stage 1**
 >